jonike/QCefWidget-SDK/README.md

 # QCefWidget

-The QCefWidget project provide a widget that used to view webpage.
+The QCefWidget project provide a widget that used to view webpage, and can interact deeply with web.

 Support: